cgshuo/scPlantGPT/README.md

 3. **Pretraining the Cell Annotation Model**: Use the pretrained generative model's weights to further pretrain the cell annotation model on the 1 million plant single-cell data.
 4. **Pretraining the Batch Integration Model**: Use the pretrained generative model's weights to further pretrain the batch integration model on the 1 million plant single-cell data.
 5. **Cell Annotation Application**: Use the pretrained cell annotation model for cell annotation.
 You can choose to apply it directly or fine-tune it before application.

+## Article in Progress

+An article detailing the methodology and results of this project is currently being drafted and will be published soon.
+Stay tuned for more information.

 ## Example Results